sutajiokousagi/chibios-orchard/orchard/genes.md

 This should be a rare variant.
 When it is expressed, the rate of linear shooting, the color & saturation should be encodable.
 Extra linear droplets will always be injected in response to accelerometer stimulus.

+Expression function is satadd(A,B), but lin is only active if the sum is <20.
+In other words, you have a net probability of 10% of a linear pattern coming out

 ##Strobe chromosome (strobe)

 This chromosome will specify if a strobing behavior is expressed.
 The strobing behavior isn't expressed regularly (that would be _so annoying_), but it can come out in response to certain stimuli, e.g. accelerometer hits, music, or touchsurface stimulation.

+Expression function is satadd(A,B), but strobing is only active if the sum is <10.
+In other words, you have a net probability of 5% of a strobing pattern coming out

 ##Accelerometer chromosome (accel)